Allaire State Park

 Annual trout stocking of the Manasquan River ensures excellent opportunities for the fresh water anglers.
 Fishing is subject to New Jersey's Fish and Wildlife Laws; prior knowledge of these laws will make your fishing experience at Allaire state Park more enjoyable.

 Picnic facilities are provided for family outings in attractive wooded settings adjacent to the village.
-Playground equipment for children is located nearby.
 Charcoal grills, tables and sanitary facilities are provided.

 The Manasquan River flows eastward through the park offering scenic and tranquil setting for canoeists.
 Canoe rentals are available nearby.